mwarning/openwrt-firmware-selector/README.md

 [ASU](https://github.com/openwrt/asu) is a build server that builds OpenWrt images with a given list of packages on request.
 The firmware-selector can be used as an interface to send these requests and to download the images when finished.

+### UCI-Defaults

+The Firmware Selector allows to define a script to be placed in the `/etc/uci-defaults/` folder of the OpenWrt image.
+These scripts are executed once on the first reboot and then deleted.
+See the [OpenWrt documentation](https://openwrt.org/docs/guide-developer/uci-defaults) on this topic.

 ## Translations

 Visit [weblate.org](https://hosted.weblate.org/projects/openwrt/firmware-wizard/) to contribute new translations or to improve them.